UWPCE-PythonCert/PythonCertDevel/source/exercises/html_renderer.rst

 And of course these subclasses are pretty simple -- only overriding one class attribute.
 If that's all you need to do to specialize, there are other ways than subclassing to do it.
 But bear with us -- other element subclasses will require more specialization.

+If you are stuck -- see the tutorial: :ref:`render_tutorial_2_A`

 Part B:
 .......

 Now it gets fun!

+Now that you have multipel types of elements, it's worth looking a bit at how html works.
+A given element can hold text, but it can *also* hold other elements.
+So we need to update our ``Element`` classes to support that.

 Extend the ``Element.render()`` method so that it can render other elements inside the tag in addition to strings.
 A recursion-like approach should do it. i.e. it can call the ``render()`` method of the elements it contains.

-so you should be able to ``append`` an element to another element -- not just text.
+You should be able to ``append`` an element to another element -- not just text.

 If this recursion-like idea doesn't make sense to you, take a look at this blog post, which talks about recursive algorithms: